MangDL/MangDL/docs/README.md

 - For all operating systems:
     - Python 3.6 and higher
         <details>
-        <summary>To check that you have Chocolatey installed, in your preffered terminal, run the following command:</summary>
+        <summary>To check that you have Python 3.6 and higher installed, in your preferred terminal, run the following command:</summary>

         ```bash
         python3 --version